 For the court to issue capital punishment in a capital murder case, the jury must answer yes to both Special Issue Number 1 and Special Issue Number 2, while answering no to Special Issue Number 3.

 When You Need a Dallas Capital Murder Defense Attorney

 Capital murder charges are among the most serious that someone can face.
 Anyone in this position should immediately contact a Dallas capital murder defense attorney to discuss their case.
 Legal teams with experience in capital murder charges can understand the intricacies of your case and can work on creating a defense that will protect your freedom and possibly your life.

 If you are looking at a crime that could potentially be charged as capital murder, there is no time to waste.
-Contact an experienced attorney with an aggressive approach to representing you in your case.
+Contact our experienced Dallas Capital Murder Defense Lawyer with an aggressive approach to representing you in your case.